woodenclock/tp/docs/DeveloperGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and run the following command: `java -jar WildWatch.jar`.
 You should see the welcome screen as the diagram below.

-5. Type commands below the horizontal line and press `Enter` to execute it.
+5. Type commands beside `>>>` below the horizontal line and press `Enter` to execute it.
 Some example commands you can try:
 - `help` : Shows the help page.
 - `bye` : Exits the program.